 Eligibility for a rental rebate is based on the eligibility criteria for public housing.Tenants eligible for a rental rebate are charged rent based on a percentage of the householdincome

-You need to apply for a rental rebate subsidy so that Territory Housing can make an assessment of your circumstances to ensure you remain eligible and entitled to public housing and rental rebate and to make sure you are being charged the correct rent.
+You need to apply for a rental rebate subsidy so that Department of Housing can make an assessment of your circumstances to ensure you remain eligible and entitled to public housing and rental rebate and to make sure you are being charged the correct rent.

 This is determined on a range of criteria and is reviewed on a case-by-case basis.